hgwood/winble/README.md

 # Winble

-Noble bindings for the Universal Windows Platform
+Noble bindings for the Universal Windows Platform.

 This module is **EXPERIMENTAL**.